joseph-flinn/devops-training/sprint-2/README.md

 On top of the ever expanding experience with Linux, we will be diving into the exciting world of containers; Docker specifically.

+Most likely, this sprint will be tough; possibly the most tough of all of them.
+If I had to one that is the most important, this one would be it.
+Everything else diverges from this one.

 ## Linux
 Some things of note with Linux: everything is a file in Linux.
 Every file has